Embed events in your website

 In this article

-Embed a featured events list in your website
+Embedding a featured events list in your website

-The "Featured Events" section in My ChurchSuite has been hugely popular among churches wishing to raise the profile of important upcoming events among church members.
+The Featured Events section in My ChurchSuite is hugely popular among churches wishing to raise the profile of important upcoming events among church members.
 Wouldn't it be great if you could do the same on your website?
 Well, you can!

 Finally, you can also customise the colour styling so that your featured events list blends seamlessly with your website.
-Click "Done" when you have made your changes.
+Click Done when you have made your changes.

 Displaying your Featured Event feed